AlinaLaviniaCretu/QA-fun-challenge/README.md

 ```

 ## Assumptions
-- Input data is structured in an XML fashion
+- Input data is structured in an XML format